ajuavinett/CellTypesLesson/docs/instructions.md

 * Understand the metrics that we can use to compare cell types
 * Compare electrophysiological characteristics between humans and mice

-### Part I. Accessing the Allen Cell Types Dataset on their website
+### Part I.
+#### Accessing the Allen Cell Types Dataset on their website
 Before we go behind the scenes, we’ll look at a few cells on the Allen online interface to get a feel for what the data looks like.

-1. Go to http://celltypes.brain-map.org/.
+1. Go to <a href="http://celltypes.brain-map.org/">http://celltypes.brain-map.org/</a>.
 Read through “About Electrophysiology” and “About Morphology” to answer questions 1 and 2 in the Data Notebook.

 2. Scroll down to “Download Single Cell Data and Models” and the section “Morphology and Electrophysiology” and click on Electrophysiology Page.
 This page shows us all of the electrophysiology data for one sample cell that they have recorded from.